nikitoz/bscheme/README.md

 # bscheme
-simple interpreter of a scheme subset
+Simple interpreter of a scheme language subset.
 #### TODO:
- - Constants
- - Garbage collection (90% done)
  - More utility functions